AnggaR96s/Reforestation/README.md

-## What did the 0 say to the 8?
-Nice belt.
+## A red and a blue ship have just collided in the Caribbean.
+Apparently the survivors are marooned.